Buy dried yellowroot and other wild herbs at Payne Mountain Farms.

 Herbal plasters are made by spreading a thin layer of honey or ointment on a clean cloth and adding powdered herbs.
 The plaster is then applied to the body.
 Powdered herbs like ginger and mustard are good for treating lung and chest congestion.
 Use comfrey for clean skin abrasions.
 Herbal plasters may be left in place for up to four hours.

-Compresses are often used to help heal wounds and muscle injuries.
 A cold compress is used for headaches.
 For headache, use white willow bark, peppermint, or lavender in a strong decoction or infusion (tea).
 Let cool and soak a clean cloth with the liquid.
 Place in freezer until cold.
 Hold against temples, forehead, or back of neck until room temperature.
 Repeat if necessary.

-Poultices can be made from the remains of herbal tea.
 Use the pulpy plant material as a poultice and have the patient drink the tea.
 If treating a boil or skin rash, prepare a pot of chamomile tea.
 The tea will work from the inside, and the poultice from the outside!
 Use a hot water bottle over the poultice to keep it warm.

 Sometime poultices, plasters, and compresses will need to be changed every hour.
 It depends on the condition being treated.
+A nasty spider bite benefits from hourly applications of plantain poultices.
+As poison is drawn out, the material needs to be freshened up.

 The effectiveness of a poultice, plaster, or compress is increased if the permeability of the skin is increased.
 Permeability of skin is increased after a sauna, after a massage, after a hot bath, in high humidity, or with any rise in body temperature.
 Skin is also more permeable if natural oils are removed due to washing with strong soap or detergents.